-Example: Patti says the expression $12 \div 2 \times 3$ is equivalent to 18 because she works each operation from left to right.
-Gladys says the expression $12 \div 2 \times 3$ is equivalent to 2 because she first multiplies $2 \times 3$ then divides 12 by 6.
+Example: Patti says the expression 12 ÷ 2 × 3 is equivalent to 18 because she works each operation from left to right.
+Gladys says the expression 12 ÷ 2 × 3 is equivalent to 2 because first multiplies 2 × 3 then divides 6 into 12.
 David says that Patti is correctly using order of operations and suggests that if parentheses were added, it would give more clarity.